morganoleary/Friends-Trivia-Quiz/README.md

     - I have added custom functionality of a countdown timer that restarts with each question throughout the quiz.
 This creates excitement and urgency to the user to choose an answer before the time is up.
     - The idea for this functionality came from [Stack Overflow](https://stackoverflow.com/questions/61807525/how-to-create-a-quiz-countdown-timer-for-each-question)
 - (2.5)
-    - I was able to fix the horizontal scrolling throughout the quiz by updating the viewport meta data.
+    - I was able to fix the horizontal scrolling throughout the quiz and 404 page by updating the viewport meta data.
 The idea to research more about this came from other student issues reported on Slack.
     - These sites were used to implement the "user-scalable" feature which removed all unecessary scrolling: [Sitebulb](https://sitebulb.com/hints/mobile-friendly/the-viewport-meta-tag-prevents-the-user-from-scaling/) and [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag)
     - No more media queries were necessary following the above adjustment, as all screen sizes work as they should.
 - (2.8)
-    - A restart button was implemented to allow the user to restart the quiz.
+    - A link has been added to the title so that the user can always navigate back to the home page and restart the quiz if needed.
+The cursor becomes a pointer to show the user this is an option.
 - (4.3/4.4)
     - For the first submission of this project, I was able to receive help from fellow students on Slack to acheive the functionality needed for the quiz and do not have other external resources to source throughout the code.
-    - I have redone the coding to make it my own and have refactored and restructured functions to ensure the single responsibility principle applies.
+    - I have redone the coding to make it my own and have refactored and restructured functions to ensure the single responsibility principle applies and to reduce repetitive or unnecessary code.
     - I would have liked to start over and redo this project from scratch, but with prior deadlines, this was not feasible, as I did not have enough time to create a brand new project.
+    - I have also added customer functionality for a countdown timer and a link to the home page to show my knowledge of JavaScript.
+    - *** I have found the concepts within JavaScript are more manageable and understandable since working through Python ***
 - Merit (1.3)
     - Although a Merit grade is not achievable at this stage, I did implement a countdown timer to add extra functionality to the quiz.
     - With more time I would like to add a scoreboard at the end.